Gossypium barbadense: Egyptian

-Egyptian is a market class representing G. barbadense grown in Egypt.
-It also includes crops in Sudan, as Sudan was once part of Egypt.
-Sometimes the terms "Egyptian long-staple" and Egyptian extra-long staple" are used, as Egypt and Sudan produce cottons with a variety of fiber lengths.
+Egyptian is a market class representing G. barbadense grown in Egypt, and it also includes crops in Sudan, which was once part of Egypt.
+Sometimes the terms "Egyptian long-staple" and "Egyptian extra-long staple" are used, as Egypt and Sudan produce cottons with a variety of fiber lengths.

 The development of the market class started in 1820, when Jumel's cotton entered commercial production.
 This was a type of cotton that had been growing in the region for some time, but a French engineer named Jumel recognized its potential as a source of fiber when he saw it growing as an ornamental in a garden in Cairo.
 Based on its description, it seems likely it was the recently developed long fiber kind of G. barbadense from the New World.
 Encouraged by the success of Jumel's cotton, Egyptians tested other seeds, including Sea Island.
 The next major cultivar in Egypt, "early Ashmouni," likely was a hybrid between Jumel and a Sea Island cultivar.
 Likewise, the following major cultivar, "Mit Afifi," likely was a hybrid between early Ashmouni and a Sea Island cultivar.
 Many more cultivars followed.

 In the last half of the 19th century, cotton production in Egypt grew dramatically because of expansion of irrigation and increased demand because of the United States civil war.
 Egyptian cotton has been important ever since.